Closed-ended question

-A closed-ended question refers to any question for which a researcher provides research participants with options from which to choose a response.
-Closed-ended questions are sometimes phrased as a statement which requires a response.
+A closed-ended question is any question for which a researcher provides research participants with options from which to choose a response.
+Closed-ended questions are sometimes phrased as a statement that requires a response.

 A closed-ended question contrasts with an open-ended question, which cannot easily be answered with specific information.

 Examples

-Examples of close-ended questions which may elicit a "yes" or "no" response include:
+Examples of closed-ended questions that may elicit a "yes" or "no" response include: